-As the school year begins and students start learning from home because of the Covid-19 pandemic, the change of environment from classrooms to bedrooms, libraries to living rooms can be a challenge to many.
+As the school year begins and students start their learning programs from home because of the Covid-19 pandemic, the change of environment from classrooms to bedrooms, libraries to living rooms can be a challenging.
 To prepare you for the 2020 - 2021 academic year, we gathered some of the best study tips that can help you work efficiently and effectively all year round.

 You can consistently study on time, work on homework and meet deadlines by developing a routine.
 Give yourself a fixed time or number of hours to work on various tasks throughout your day, and keep a to-do list by your side to measure how productive you are.
 Measuring your productivity levels at the end of each day can help encourage you to be just as productive the next day or, if you are not as productive today, can help you anticipate and prepare for a heavier workload the following day.

 Developing your organizational skills is vital to in-home learning.
 Organize your study space, arrange your deadlines from the earliest to the latest and recognize what tasks need to be prioritized on your to-do list.
 Organizing information and tasks can also prevent you from forgetting deadlines or procrastinating to meet them.